 The current treatment plant uses a variety of clarifying and sanitation systems to treat and process the water.
 Through these steps, the lake water is met with multiple rounds of screening and chemical filtration processes, separating unwanted materials and dissolved solids.
 Chlorine is then added and the mixture sits, allowing time for the breakdown of viruses and bacteria that were not removed through previous processes.

 After completing a thorough inspection, Snyder & Associate professionals determined the filtration process to be functioning efficiently.
 This was due in large part to regular maintenance and upkeep by plant staff.
-However, the raw water intake pump station (an original feature to the facility) was highlighted as an area needing significant improvements.
+However, the raw water intake pump station (an original feature of the facility) was highlighted as an area needing significant improvements.

 Recommended Renovations for a Productive and Efficient Water Treatment Facility

 As a vital piece in the treatment process, the raw water intake pump station was no longer running at optimal capacity.
-The pumps housed in this station are sophisticated machines that are capable of pulling raw water from various lake elevations and depths.
+The pumps housed in this facility are sophisticated machines that are capable of pulling raw water from various lake elevations and depths.
 Depending on factors like water quality, temperature, and water chemistry, operators select which elevation provides the most desirable raw water for intake on a day-to-day basis.
 To get these pumps running at peak performance, our experts consulted with facility staff before recommending a variety of potential renovations, including new motors and electrical systems, and updates to the piping system and pump units.

 The use of Variable Frequency Drive (VFD) motors in the pumping station was viewed as an energy-efficient and sustainable option.
 VFD motors limit excessive energy usage in the pump stations by fluctuating the supplied frequency depending on demand.
 This update generates a precisely tuned output from the plant, decreases operating costs for the city’s waterworks department.